 - Preheat oven to 350 degrees F. Line a muffin pan with liners or spray with nonstick spray.
 Set aside.

 - Using an ice cream scoop, evenly divide the batter among the muffin cups.
+Top each with a banana chip if desired.
 Bake for 15 to 20 minutes, until a toothpick comes out clean.